-Check with your doctor about the details of your procedure.
-In general, during your
+Check with your healthcare provider about the details of your procedure.
+In general,

-- A doctor will give you anesthesia before the surgery starts.
-This will cause you to
+You will be given anesthesia before the surgery starts.
+This will cause you to sleep

-sleep deeply and you will not feel pain during the operation.
-Afterwards you won’t
+deeply and you will not feel pain during the operation.
+Afterwards, you won’t remember

 room, so the surgeon can update them.

-- Your doctor will make an incision down the middle of your chest.
-To access your heart,
+Your surgeon will make a cut (incision) down the middle of your chest.
+To access your

 your heart and lungs during the procedure.

-- The team will then sew or staple the incision in your skin back together.
+The team will then sew (suture) or staple the cut in your skin back together.